 Many people associate falling from bed with small children as their ability to understand their surroundings during sleep hasn’t fully developed yet.

 Falls are the leading cause of non-fatal and fatal injuries among seniors.
 Many elderly individuals experience severe injuries from falls.

 As the body ages, its muscles and bones become more fragile and less supportive, increasing the chances of fall-related injuries among the elderly.

-In many cases, falling out of bed among the elderly is associated with other medical conditions and causes, such as existing injuries and dementia.
+In many cases, falling out of bed among the elderly is associated with other medical conditions and causes, such as injuries and dementia.

-This also prevents sufferers from getting quality sleep, thereby affecting their energy levels, mood, and overall lifestyle.
-The following are some of the main causes of seniors falling out of bed.
+This prevents them from getting quality sleep, affecting their energy levels, mood, and lifestyle.

 Certain medications may tamper with your natural brain chemistry, worsening your sleep quality and contributing to unusual dreams.